 Prerequisite: BUS 252 or consent of instructor.

-346 Real Estate 3 hours SP Odd
+346 Real Estate

 Students will study the nature of real estate transactions, real estate as an investment and principles for managing real estate.
 Land and physical property will be considered.
 Prerequisite: BUS 252 or consent of instructor.